 Are You About to Withdraw Money from Your Retirement Account or Obtain a 401k Loan?

-STOP and speak to us TODAY!!!
-The money you have saved in your retirement account is 100% exempt by law, which means that creditors cannot garnish or otherwise force you to turnover any funds that are held in a qualified retirement account.
-If you withdraw retirement funds to help pay your daily living expenses for a few months, then those funds will lose its protection and past due creditors can seek to garnish (take) those funds that you may now have in a bank account.
+If you withdraw retirement funds to help pay your daily living expenses for a few months, then those funds will lose their protection and past due creditors can seek to garnish (take) those funds that you may now have in a bank account.
 Setting an appointment with us to evaluate your decision can possibly save you thousands of dollars in retirement benefits.

 Our office met with a client who owed $40,000 in unsecured debt (credit card type debt).
 Prior to meeting with us, the client withdrew approximately $30,000 from his retirement account over the past 2 years to enable him to afford the monthly minimum payments on these credit cards.
 At the time of the appointment he had depleted his retirement, and since he could no longer continue to make the monthly minimum payments he now decided to speak to a bankruptcy attorney.
 Unfortunately, over the past 2 years the client lost his retirement savings, incurred significant tax penalties (approx. $3,000) for early withdrawal of his retirement, and he still owes the $40,000 in unsecured debt because the retirement withdrawals only paid interest and barely reduced the principal balance.
 If he had met with our office originally, he would have been advised to file the bankruptcy immediately before withdrawing retirement funds, which would have eliminated the unsecured debt completely, prevented any income tax penalties, and he would still have $30,000 in retirement savings at his disposal.